-Dear Christian, in your struggle to put off the “old man” with his sinful deeds and to put on the new man with the holy Christian manner of life (Ephesians 4:22-24; Colossians 3:9-10), this is where you shall see for yourself, in your own life, the perseverance of a saint.
+Dear Christian, in your struggle to put off the the sinful deeds of “old man” (that was crucified with Christ) and to put on the new man with the regenerate Christian manner of life (Romans 6; Titus 3.5-6; 1 Peter 1.3; Ephesians 4.22-24; Colossians 3.9-10), this is where you shall see for yourself, in your own life, the perseverance of a saint.

-We Christians, says Peter, are those people who through sovereign, irresistible grace “have obtained…precious faith” as a gift from God, like as Peter himself and those with him had received (v.1); and with this faith we receive abundantly multiplying grace and peace as we grow “through the knowledge of God, and of Jesus our Lord” (v.2).
+The apostle Peter similarly considers God’s promises a motivation for the godly Christian life.
+We Christians, through sovereign, irresistible grace “have obtained…precious faith” as a gift from God, even as Peter himself had received and those with him (2 Peter 1.1).
+And with this faith we receive abundantly multiplying grace and peace as we grow “through the knowledge of God, and of Jesus our Lord” (v.2).

-Therefore, Peter’s famous list of the evidences (marks) of grace, which he commands Christians to add to their faith, consists of things which true Christians add to their faith.
+Therefore, Peter’s famous list of the marks of grace,2 which he commands Christians to add to their faith, consists of things which true Christians add to their faith.

-Firstly, the apostle commands us to add virtue2 to our faith.
+Firstly, the apostle commands us to add virtue3 to our faith.
 In other words, moral excellence.

 Mankind was originally created by God in God’s own image.
-This image involved a knowledge of the things of God, righteousness and true holiness (Genesis 1:26-27; Colossians 3:10; Ephesians 4:24).
-From this state, mankind fell into total depravity3.
+This image involved a knowledge of the things of God, righteousness and true holiness (Genesis 1.26-27; Colossians 3.10; Ephesians 4.24).
+From this state, mankind fell into total depravity.
 In this fall, our original moral excellence was corrupted—we lost our virtue.
-Here Peter commands us to add it to our Christian faith—i.e. to manifest moral excellence in our Christian life.
+Here Peter commands us to add it back—i.e. to manifest moral excellence in our Christian life.

-Where Peter teaches that we must “add to [our] faith virtue,” he means that we should not merely believe in the Lord Jesus Christ for salvation, but we must repent of our sins and in place of our sins start living a virtuous life.
-Repentance involves turning from our sins with grief and hatred of them, and turning to virtue with a real love for God’s law.
+Where Peter teaches that we must add virtue to our faith, he means that we should not merely believe in the Lord Jesus Christ for salvation, but we must repent of our sins and—in place of our old sinful life—endeavour to live a life of moral excellence.
+Repentance involves turning from our sins with grief and hatred of our sins, and turning to virtue with a real love for God’s moral law.

-Christian, show your faith by living as a Christian ought to live.
-Jesus commands you, “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven” (Matthew 5:16).
-Bear the “fruit of the Spirit” at all times and in all company: “love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance” (Galatians 5:22-23).
+Dear Christian, show your faith by living as a Christian ought to live.
+Jesus commands you, “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven” (Matthew 5.16).
+Bear the “fruit of the Spirit” at all times and in all company: “love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance” (Galatians 5.22-23).

 In a word, add virtue to your faith.

-The Greek word translated virtue here (αρετη, arete) means moral excellence (see W.E.
+The New Testament Greek word translated virtue here is αρετη (arete), meaning moral excellence (see W.E.
 Vine’s Complete Expository Dictionary of Old and New Testament Words).
-(To avoid confusion, please note: in the Gospels where it is said that “virtue” went out of the Lord Jesus Christ in order to heal the sick (Mark 5:30; Luke 6:19; 8:46), this is not the same word in the Greek.
-This virtue is δυναμις (dunamis)—which means energy or power (Strong’s Concordnce).) ↩︎
+To avoid confusion, please note: in the gospels where it is said that “virtue” went out of the Lord Jesus Christ in order to heal the sick (Mark 5.30; Luke 6.19; 8.46), this is not the same word in The New Testament Greek.
+This virtue is δυναμις (dunamis)—which means energy or power (Strong’s Concordance, Greek Dictionary, number 1411). ↩︎

 Some Christians may need to flee and become refugees during a time of violent persecution.
-But if you are not living through such a time then you should not engage in “world-flight”, or set up a separate community in which people outside your church (or denomination) are unwelcome, become a hermit or go “off-grid” in order to avoid non-Christian contact.
+But if you are not living through such a time then you should not engage in “world-flight,” or set up a separate community in which people outside your church (or denomination) are unwelcome, or become a hermit, or go “off-grid” in order to avoid non-Christian contact.
 Also, some Christians may live under difficult circumstances such as imprisonment, enslavement, limited freedom of movement, or be house-bound by illness or old age.
-We who have more liberty and capability should visit them and support them—in the spirit of 1 Corinthians 12:26. ↩︎
+We who have more liberty and capability should visit them and support them—in the spirit of 1 Corinthians 12.26. ↩︎